INCLUDES PART-TIME POSITIONS WHICH CAN LEAD TO FULL TIME

 $500 referral bonus to RCAs who refer a worker who works successfully for 6 months

-- Will provide services to persons who are Intellectually and Developmental Disabled (IDD) and persons living with a mental illness.
+- Provide services to persons who live with Intellectual and Developmental Disabilities (IDD) to include Autism, and persons living with Mental Illness (MI).

-- Will provide continuous active treatment; “an aggressive and organized effort to fulfill each person’s fullest developmental capacity”.
-This is accomplished by understanding and becoming involved in individual assessments, I-Team program planning and demonstrating implementation of Person Centered Plans.
+- Provide continuous care and support; “an aggressive and organized effort to fulfill each person’s fullest developmental capacity”.
+This is accomplished by understanding and becoming involved in individual assessments, I-Team program planning and demonstrating implementation of Person-Centered Plans.

-- Will be able to demonstrate and implement appropriate emergency procedures to ensure consumer safety which includes: fire evacuation, tornado procedure, power outage, CPR, first aid (emergency and non-emergency) and physical intervention techniques as it applies to the home.
+- Demonstrate and implement appropriate emergency procedures to ensure consumer safety which includes fire evacuation, tornado procedure, power outage, CPR, first aid (emergency and non-emergency) and physical intervention techniques as it applies to the home.

-- Will perform as a team member to ensure a pleasant and appropriate atmosphere for consumers.
-Will work with fellow staff members to develop common goals, mutual respect, cooperation, trust, open communication, creativity and flexibility while sharing shift duties equally.
+- Perform as a team member to ensure a pleasant and appropriate home like atmosphere for residents.
+Will work collaboratively with fellow staff members in a Culture of Gentleness to develop common goals, mutual respect, cooperation, trust, open communication, creativity, and flexibility while sharing shift duties equally.

-- Will function as an advocate for consumer rights, physical, emotional, heath, safety and personal needs.
-Will be knowledgeable of needs and report needs to the HS/HSA in a timely manner.
+- Function as an advocate for consumer rights, physical, emotional, heath, safety and personal needs.
+Will be knowledgeable of needs and report needs to the HS/AHS I/II in a timely manner.

 - Will be knowledgeable of guidelines and will implement precautions for infection control, including universal precautions.